-College yearbooks place a person firmly in a time and a place with a purpose (hopefully).
-Margaret Mitchell describes Stuart and Brent Tarleton being kicked out of so many colleges and the older brothers, Boyd and Tom leaving because of family honor in Gone With the Wind.
-Pretty soon they were running out of colleges but it wasn’t a problem except for Boyd, who was “kind of set on getting an education,and you two have pulled him out of the University of Virginia and Alabama and South Carolina and now Georgia.
+College yearbooks place a person firmly in a time and place with a purpose (hopefully).
+Margaret Mitchell describes Stuart and Brent Tarleton’s college experiences and that of their older brothers, Boyd and Tom in Gone With the Wind.
+They kept getting kicked out, pretty soon they were running out of colleges but it wasn’t a problem except for Boyd, who was “kind of set on getting an education,and you two have pulled him out of the University of Virginia and Alabama and South Carolina and now Georgia.
 He’ll never get finished at this rate.”
-Following their footsteps through the south and the colleges there through yearbooks would be a mess.
+Following their fictional footsteps through the south and the colleges there, through yearbooks might be a mess.
 But very telling.